 - Are there other Lakes Entrance Beaches?

 - Red Bluff

 - Where to stay in Lakes Entrance

-Going to the beach if you are visiting Lakes Entrance gives you two main options.
+Going to the beach in summer in Lakes Entrance gives you two main options.
 You can either go to the main Lakes Entrance beach or you can go to Eastern Beach.
 These are the 2 options that you will find within the township but there is also a number of beaches just outside town.

 Lakes Entrance Main Beach

 The Lakes Entrance Main Beach is one of the most popular beaches in Lakes Entrance.
-You will find many holiday makers in Lakes Entrance will make there way to this beach for the day.
+You will find many holidaymakers in Lakes Entrance who will make there way to this beach for the day.